NVSL/PiDuino_Library/README.md

 This library **does not support Analog to Digital Conversion (or ADC)** functions as the Raspberry Pi hardware does not have an integrated ADC and we don´t want to create hardware dependant code.
 If you need ADC is recomended to use external libraries.

 ## Implemented Arduino Functions and Libraries
 PiDuino Library aims to support the most basic official Arduino functions published in the [Arduino official website] (https://www.arduino.cc/en/Reference/Libraries) as of April 2016.
-Note that Arduino API have many legacy functions that although keeped no longer used, the ported libraries and functions are only the ones published in the official website.
+Note that the Arduino API has many legacy functions that although keeped no longer used, the ported libraries and functions are only the ones published in the official website.

 **Implemented Arduino Functions :**
 Digital I/O, Analog I/O, Advanced I/O, Time, Math, Trigonometry, Random Numbers, Bits and Bytes, External Interrupts, Interrupts, Communication